-The Master of Science in Nursing-Family Nurse Practitioner Program is designed for clinicians who have experience in direct patient care, defined as nursing care provided to individuals or families intended to achieve specific health goals or achieve selected health outcomes.
-Direct care may be provided in a wide range of settings, including acute and long-term care, home health, community-based settings, and educational settings.
+The Master of Science in Nursing - Family Nurse Practitioner Program is designed for clinicians who have experience in direct patient care, defined as nursing care provided to individuals and/or families intended to achieve specific health goals or achieve selected health outcomes.
+Applicants must be employed as a registered nurse for a minimum of one year in an acute direct patient care setting at the time of application.
 Nurses who work in indirect patient care are not eligible for this specialization track.
 Indirect patient care refers to nursing decisions, actions, or interventions that are provided through or on behalf of individuals, families, or groups and while they may be responsible for nurses providing direct care, they do not provide direct care themselves, making them ineligible for the program.